 Legal Aid

 Since 1949 it has been possible to apply for financial help with legal costs under the Legal Aid provisions.
-This is specifically for those on low incomes, thereby ensuring that all citizens are able to access legal advice and representation, much needed in a complex system in which lawyers gain expertise over many years.
+These were intended specifically for those on low incomes, thereby ensuring that all citizens are able to access legal advice and representation, much needed in a complex system in which legal fees can build up in a bewildering spiral, or so it may seem to the ordinary person.

-Of course, this cost the tax-payers billions of pounds.
-The Legal Aid, Sentencing & Punishment of Offenders Act 2012 (LASPO) reduced the number of people eligible to receive Legal Aid.
+Of course, this has cost the tax-payers billions of pounds, but in 2012 the Legal Aid, Sentencing & Punishment of Offenders Act (LASPO) reduced the number of people eligible to receive Legal Aid.
 Only serious cases are now considered, according to set criteria.
-However, there are charities such as Citizens Advice, the Law Centres, LawWorks clinics and others which can offer assistance.
+However, there are charities such as Citizens Advice, the Law Centres and LawWorks clinics among others, which can offer assistance.

-Unfortunately, it is thought that LASPO is a factor in the increased number of people representing themselves in court with little knowledge of what to do or say.
+Unfortunately, it is thought that LASPO is a factor in the increased number of people representing themselves in court with limited knowledge of what to do or say.

 (Image: Rawpixel Ltd at Flickr.com / CC BY 2.0)